 In January, Ice Hockey in Harlem launched a College Readiness program designed to create opportunities for students of high school age.
 The program's main goal is to get more of our students into college.
 Campus trips were taken to NYU, Columbia, Princeton.

-Ice Hockey in Harlem programming begins in October with a parents meeting and equipment nights and runs through the end of March or early April with our awards ceremony.
+Ice Hockey in Harlem programming begins in October with a parents meeting and equipment fittings and runs through early April with our awards ceremony.

-Prospective participants typically reside north of 110th Street.
+Prospective participants typically reside north of 110th Street in Manhattan.
 Each situation is reviewed individually.
-Boys and girls between the ages of 4-10 are qualified to apply.
+Boys and girls with no hockey experience between the ages of 4-10 are qualified to apply.
+Older students with hockey experience also are qualified to apply.

-All selected first players will begin the season in our Learn to Skate division.
-If your child already has skating experience, please indicate so on their application so we assign them to a higher level.
+Accepted first-year players typically begin the season in our Learn to Skate division.
+If your child already has skating experience, please indicate this on the application so we may assign them to a more advanced level.

 Please email email@example.com to request an application and return to us by fax at 212-722-0018.